Why can't I find you on DAB?

 Why can I see Boom Radio or Boom Light listed on DAB but not hear anything?

 You have one of the older DAB radios.
-Sadly they don't receive the newer stations like Boom which use a newer DAB+ approach.
+Sadly, they don't receive the newer stations like Boom which use a newer DAB+ approach.

-If you can hear Times Radio but not Boom, then that suggests you can receive our signal, but your radio cannot 'decode it'.
+If you can hear Times Radio but not Boom, then that suggests you can receive our signal, but your radio cannot 'decode' it.

 Why does the DAB+ signal dip in and out at home?